 - The fair value of exploration properties acquired; - Development costs on an area of interest once management has determined the property has achieved technical feasibility and commercial viability.
-Development expenditure includes operating and site administration costs, net of the proceeds of metal sales during the development phase; - Development costs on a property after commercial production is achieved when it is probable that additional economic benefit will be derived from future operations.
+Development expenditure includes operating and site administration costs.

+• Development costs on a property after commercial production is achieved when it is probable that additional economic benefit will be derived from future operations.